What is a basic bank account?

 Key tips to protect yourself when choosing online or mobile banking services.

-Credit institutions report monthly to Banco de Portugal information on new consumer credit agreements (covered by the consumer credit regime – Decree-Law No. 133/2009) concluded in the previous month.
+Credit institutions report information on a monthly basis to the Banco de Portugal on new consumer credit agreements (covered by the consumer credit regime – Decree-Law No 133/2009) concluded in the previous month.

 The two tables below show the number of new credit agreements and the amount of credit contracted, broken down by type of credit agreement for which the maximum consumer credit rates are determined and published quarterly by Banco de Portugal.